Livingdead1989/livingdead1989.github.io/_posts/2021-06-28-tp-link-omada-enterprise-deployment.md

 We needed to create a new Wireless Network due to our VLAN setup, guests have their own VLAN separate from the rest of the network.
-As you can see from the screenshot, I have created a Wireless Network similar to the PSK network but changed the VLAN to VLAN 110.
-I have kept the password as this will ensure that devices do not see this as an "open" network, which will cause users to see security warnings.
+As you can see from the screenshot, I have created a Wireless Network similar to the PSK network, but changed the VLAN to VLAN 110.
+I have kept the password, as this will ensure that devices do not see this as an "open" network, which will cause users to see security warnings.

 ![omada-wifi-portal-1](/assets/images/posts/omada-wifi-portal-1.png)